chandra-iamanemic/cnn_filter_visualization/README.md

 First we import the libraries and then import the image of the cat.
 The steps are well commented in the code, I will just explain the function that performs the convolution

-We define the two filters explicitlly to detect vertical and horizontal edges
+We define the two filters explicitly to detect vertical and horizontal edges

 #explicit vertical edge detecting filters
 vertical_edge_filter = np.array([[1,0,-1],